Virtual-Universe/Virtual-Universe-Release/.github/CONTRIBUTING.md

 6. If step 5 succeeds then all you need to do is wait to see if your pull request is accepted into the Virtual-Universe codebase.
   Your request will be reviewed by the development team including the developer responsible for development of the area your pull request covers.
-If 3 of the team members agree with your commit then your commit will be accepted and merged.
+If 6 of the core developers agree with your commit then your commit will be accepted and merged.
 If your request is rejected we will let you know the reason when we close the pull request.
 Usually the reason will be posted in the issue you created.